S3LF/THE-PREDATOR/README.md

 # THE PREDATOR SYSTEM

 A complete cognitive framework for transforming information into personal cognitive power.
 This system reframes learning and knowledge management as an active, metabolic process—moving beyond passive collection to intelligent predation.
+This system is a synthesis of proven methods: the Feynman method (explanation in simple words), active recall, interval repetition, deep engagement (elaboration), interleaving and etc. Combining them into a single cycle turns disparate techniques into a "metabolism" of ideas.

 ## CORE PHILOSOPHY